telerik/blazor-docs/components/scheduler/views/month.md

 # Month View

-The Month view of the Scheduler for Blazor shows the entire month to the user.
+The Month view of the Scheduler for Blazor shows an entire month to the user.

-The `Date` parameter of the scheduler controls which month is displayed - the one containing the date.
+The `Date` parameter of the Scheduler controls which month is displayed.
+It's the one containing the date.

-A day shows up to two events and if there are more - an ellipsis button provides access to the DayView for the specific day so the user can see the needed details.
-This avoids cluttering and ugly rendering.
+Each day slot shows up to two appointments.
+If there are more appointments for a day, an ellipsis button will provide access to the DayView for the specific day.
+This avoids cluttering.
 You can also access the day view from the day number.
-Of course, you must also define a day view so the use can see it.
+Of course, you must also [define a day view]({%slug scheduler-views-day%}) so the user can see it.

+Here is how the Scheduler determines which two appointments to display in a month view slot:

+1. The Scheduler sorts all appointments in the current month by start date (ascending) and then by end date (descending).
+1. It takes the first two appointments for each day from the sorted collection.
+1. The component sorts the two appointments for each day by start time (ascending) and then by end time (descending).

 In this article: